TravaOpenJDK/trava-jdk-11-dcevm/README.md

 The main objective of this project is to provide dcevm-11 binaries.
 Build is transparent as much as possible. [dcevm-11 source code](https://github.com/HotswapProjects/openjdk-jdk11u-dcevm) is build on [Travis](https://travis-ci.org/TravaOpenJDK/trava-jdk-11-dcevm) and the destination binaries are bundled with [HotswapAgent](https://github.com/HotswapProjects/HotswapAgent).
 Building is exclusively based on AdoptOpenJDK [scripts](https://github.com/AdoptOpenJDK/openjdk-build).

 ## Install
-Download [windows/linux/macos binaries](https://github.com/TravaOpenJDK/trava-jdk-11-dcevm/releases), unpack and set JAVA_HOME to it???s location (or add it as JDK to your IDE).
+Download [windows/linux/macos binaries](https://github.com/TravaOpenJDK/trava-jdk-11-dcevm/releases), unpack and set JAVA_HOME to it's location (or add it as JDK to your IDE).

 ## Configure
 Everything is configured for you, just run your application with downloaded JDK.
 For HotswapAgent configuration look at [hotswapagent.org](http://hotswapagent.org/)